-Lastly, it certainly is advised to have the autolathe print out a set of welders, and get some cable coil from the MTs for your surgery theatres to repair robolimbs/prosthetics.
+Lastly, it certainly is advised (but not a priority/necessity) to have the autolathe print out a set of welders, and get some cable coil from the MTs for your surgery theatres to repair robolimbs/prosthetics.

 Turn on the microphone of the fixed radio in the cloning room so cloned people can cry out in terror if they're neglected, thereby notifying you of their distress (Medbots will also do so while stabilizing them).

-Be sure to use the body scanner on your patient and print out a report (or keep the report window open) for reference so you don't waste time operating on the wrong section, or miss something.
-You can use a clipboard to collect reports.
-If you don't have use of a body scanner, check for splints (which indicate fractures in areas the scanner can't detect) and oxy damage (which indicates organ damage to heart/lungs and rib fractures); you can also get info from your patient.
+Be sure to use the body scanner on your patient and keep the report window open for reference so you don't waste time operating on the wrong section, or miss something.
+If you closed the report window, simply examine your patient and click on the link for his last scan.
+If you don't have use of a body scanner, consult Commandment #5 above.

 You have several options to expedite surgery: